Gabriel Fabella: Father of June 12 Independence Day

 In support of the resolution, Fabella gave public speeches and radio interviews explaining the significance of celebrating June 12 as the country's Independence Day.
 He also wrote the article “Philippine Independence: June 12 or July 4? which was published in the Sunday Times Magazine on July 1, 1956, and garnered positive responses and support from the people.

 The resolution reached Philippine President Diosdado Macapagal, who issued Proclamation No. 28, declaring June 12 as the country's Independence Day.
 Congress made the proclamation formal with the adoption and passage of Republic Act No. 4166.

 Death

 Fabella died in Manila on January 29, 1982, at the age of 83.
+The National Historical Commission of the Philippines (NHCP) installed a historical marker honoring Fabella in front of the Banton Municipal Hall in Banton, Romblon on 3 October 2018.